rails/webpacker/README.md

 ## Installation

-You can either add Webpacker during setup of a new Rails 5.1+ application using new `--webpack` option:
+You can configure a new Rails application with Webpacker right from the start using the `--webpack` option:

 ```bash
 rails new myapp --webpack
 ```

-Or add it to your `Gemfile`:
+Or you can add it later by changing your `Gemfile`:

 ```ruby
 # Gemfile